codex-team/editor.js/docs/tools-inline.md

 We recommend to specify the Sanitizer config that corresponds with inline tags that is used by your Tool.
-In that case, your config will be merged with sanitizer configuration of Block Tool that is used the Inline Toolbar with your Tool.
+In that case, your config will be merged with sanitizer configuration of Block Tool that is using the Inline Toolbar with your Tool.

 Example: